ChaosCabbage/proto-fuzzer/README.md

-#  A  fuzz tester for gRPC and Protocol Buffers
+#  A fuzz tester for gRPC and proto3

 Currently, the functionality is in two separate functions: